mhannum72/mylunch/README.md

 todo
 ====

+* Maybe while the modal is up, have the scrolling in the back be at half pace.

+* The 'prevpage' variable is wrong in the deletemeals code, but correct if you actually click on the link.

 * Delete meal is sortof working - study the 'lastpage' case, and the 'last item on last page' case.
 The last-item case should go to the previous page.
 The general lastpage case should destroy hdivs (for now).